 This barrier system works best with porous soil that is on a moderately sloping site.
 The stakes can be made of wood or metal but must be purchased separately.

 The standard color of the staked barriers are Yellow.
-For additional information please see AER-FLO, the manufacturer of the Tough Guy turbidity curtains.
+For a quote or any questions on the staked barriers, please call us at 800-748-5647.
+Also, for additional information please call AER-FLO (800.823.7356) , the manufacturer of the Tough Guy turbidity curtains.